Cheungis/pong/README.md

 A simple pong game created using pygame library.
 Created in my first semester of University.

-Built using the Python language
+Built using the Python language.